youdy/react-dev-tools/README.md

 To downgrade for Chrome:

 1. Go to chrome://extensions/  remove the current React tools
+2. Enable Developer mode in the top left corner
-2. Download the attached version of React dev tools
+3. Download the attached version of React dev tools
-2. Drag and drop it onto the chrome extensions window
+4. Drag and drop it onto the chrome extensions window
-4. Restart Chrome
+5. Restart Chrome